alinke/pixelcade-retrobat/README.md

 ![Pixelcade for RetroBat Install 3](https://creativeartsandtechnology.com/wp-content/uploads/2022/07/installer4-e1657221024111.jpg)

-The Pixelcade for RetroBat scripts will automatically be installed to these folders:
+The Pixelcade for RetroBat scripts will automatically be copied to these folders.
+If you ever remove Pixelcade, then just delete these files.

 * C:\RetroBat\emulationstation\.emulationstation\scripts\game-start\pixelcade-game-start.exe
 * C:\RetroBat\emulationstation\.emulationstation\scripts\game-selected\pixelcade-game-selected.exe